Intrinsic alignments of galaxies in multiple projections: Methodology

-From these three-dimensional measurements, we can straightforwardly obtain the two-dimensional projected correlation, $w_{g+}$, which is one of the primary targets of this study.
-While three-dimensional information of galaxy shapes can provide more insight, comparing such data with observations is challenging as all galaxy shapes are projected on the sky and we have a fixed line of sight determined by our position in space.
+From these 3D measurements, we can straightforwardly obtain the 2D projected correlation, $w_\mathrm{g+}$, which is one of the primary targets of this study.
+While the 3D information of galaxy shapes can provide more insight, comparing such data with observations is challenging as all galaxy shapes are projected on the sky and we have a fixed line of sight determined by our position in space.
 Projected correlation functions are more straightforward to observe and model, which makes it more useful to facilitate a direct comparison between simulation results and observational data.

-The projected correlation function between galaxy positions and shapes, $w_{g+}$, is given by integrating along the line of sight:
+The projected correlation function between galaxy positions and shapes, $w_\mathrm{g+}$, is given by integrating along the line of sight,